 On Thursday, it’s back to Edgartown, this time to Eisenhauer Gallery’s Music in the Square featuring a different Island musical talent each week from 6 pm to 8 pm.
 Take this opportunity to view the Gallery and then take a stroll and enjoy the view from the nearby Memorial Wharf.

 There’s more free music on Friday.
 This time its Live Music in the Beer Garden at Bad Martha’s Brewery on upper Main Street from 3 pm to 6 pm.
-Or, if you prefer, head to Oak Bluffs for the Sunset Concert Series at the Tabernacle from 6 pm to 7:30 pm. to hear some of the Island’s most popular musicians.
+Or, if you prefer, head to Oak Bluffs for the Sunset Concert Series at the Tabernacle from 6 pm to 7:30 pm. to hear some of the Island’s most popular musicians (series suspended on August 17 for the Fireworks).
 Before or after the concert, wander the winding paths lined by historic gingerbread cottages.
 Constructed by families in the 1800s to replace the tents that provided shelter for those attending the summer Campmeetings, these have, in many cases, been passed down through generations and remain beloved vacation spots for their current occupants.

 The day starts early on Saturday when the Friends of Sengekontacket invite you to take part in its free one-hour program, Saturdays on Sengekontacket.
-Explore a different aspect of Sengekontacket Pond each week from 9:30 am – 10:30 am.
+Explore a different aspect of Sengekontacket Pond each week from 9:30 am – 10:30 am (last chance, August 18!).
 When it’s over, there’s still time to enjoy the pond itself.
 Influenced by tides, the pond is ideal for wading, bird watching and, in windy weather, watching windsurfers skim its surface.
 Then there’s still time to catch the weekly Farmer’s Market in West Tisbury, where local farmers offer farm fresh produce and home made pantry items